How to Find Out What Year Your House Was Built

 - Verify age information through multiple sources during inspection period

-- Budget inspection focus areas based on construction era
+- Focus inspection on areas based on construction era

 - Research neighborhood development patterns and property values